TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - DIAG - View Categories with zero balance.
 You can also inactivate using Update mode.
         - DIAG - View all the possible system generated Net Worth calculations...
 (MD2024.3(5204) onwards)
         - DIAG - View Accounts' shouldBeIncludedInNetWorth() settings...
+        - DIAG - Show all inactive accounts that are included in Net Worth calculations (MD2024.3 onwards)
         - DIAG - Validate Account 'start dates'... (based upon earliest transaction date)
         - DIAG - Produce report of Accounts and bank/account number information (Useful for legacy / Will making)